mohammedamermohiuddin/resturant-booking-api/README.md

 2) Employee can see list of reservations ONLY for today with Pagination page by page

-3) Employee can add a reservation only for future time with selecting table based of number of customers , the table should have enough number of seats, Admin cannot reserve if there is a reservation on the time slot already
+3) Employee can add a reservation only for future time with selecting table based on number of customers, the table should have enough number of seats, Admin cannot reserve if there is a reservation on the time slot already

 4) Employee can delete reservations only of the past, not of the future